tc39/notes/es6/2014-01/jan-29.md

 ## Object.observe Status Report

-RWS: Suggest moving OO to the second stage.
+RWN: Suggest moving OO to the second stage.
 :: Approved

-RWS: Wants to move OO to the third stage, which requires a spec text review.
+RWN: Wants to move OO to the third stage, which requires a spec text review.

 YK: Has reviewed it already.

 AWB: Might have time to review.

-RWS: The plan is to ship OO in Chrome sometime around April.
+RWN: The plan is to ship OO in Chrome sometime around April.

 AWB: Should not be a problem to advance without scrutizing the proposal.
 Willing to rubber stamp at this point.
 Since we are in a state where we are. (?)